David Hendin: Journalism career

-From 1970 to 1993, David Hendin worked with Scripps Howard's United Feature Syndicate (UFS) and Newspaper Enterprise Association.
-His first column, Man and his World, was the first syndicated newspaper column on ecology and ran from 1970 until 1973.
-Following this, Hendin wrote another syndicated newspaper column, The Medical Consumer, which was published for six years (1973–1979).
+From 1969 to 1993, David Hendin worked with Scripps Howard's United Feature Syndicate (UFS) and Newspaper Enterprise Association.
+Hendin's Man and his World, was the first syndicated newspaper column on ecology and ran from 1970 until 1973.
+Following this, Hendin wrote The Medical Consumer, a newspaper column that was published for six years (1973–1979).
 In 1973, Hendin's book Death as a Fact of Life was serialized in the New York Post and other newspapers nationwide.

-Overall, Hendin wrote more than 1,000 articles for newspapers and magazines, including Saturday Review, Reader’s Digest, and Science News.
-His writing has been hailed as “brilliant and highly sensitive,” by The New York Times and The Washington Post praised Hendin's writing as “journalism of the highest order.”
-Hendin became the Senior Vice President and Editorial Director for United Feature Syndicate in 1980.
-In that position, Hendin was responsible for signing many columnists and cartoonists, including the following:
+Hendin wrote more than 1,000 articles for newspapers and magazines, including Saturday Review, Reader’s Digest, and Science News.
+His writing has been hailed as “brilliant and highly sensitive,” by The New York Times and as “journalism of the highest order” by The Washington Post.
+Hendin became Senior Vice President and Editorial Director for United Feature Syndicate in 1980.
+In that position, Hendin was responsible for signing many columnists and cartoonists, including Michael Kinsley, Ed Koch, Mort Kondracke, Judith Martin, George McGovern, Lincoln Pierce (Big Nate), and Senator William Proxmire.